 Minor Spills Remove all ignition sources.
 Clean up all spills immediately.
-Avoid breathing vapours and contact with skin and eyes.
+Avoid contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
-Contain and absorb spill with sand, earth, inert material or vermiculite.
-Wipe up.
+Use dry clean up procedures and avoid generating dust.
 Place in a suitable, labelled container for waste disposal.
-Major Spills Clear area of personnel and move upwind.
-Alert Fire Brigade and tell them location and nature of hazard.
-Wear full body protective clothing with breathing apparatus.
-Prevent, by any means available, spillage from entering drains or water course.
+Clear area of personnel and move upwind.
+Major Spills Alert fire Brigade and tell them location and nature of hazard.
+Control personal contact by wearing protective clothing.

+Prevent, by any means available, spillage from entering drains or water courses.
 Stop leak if safe to do so.
 Contain spill with sand, earth or vermiculite.
 Collect recoverable product into labelled containers for recycling.
 Neutralise/decontaminate residue (see Section 13 for specific agent).
-Collect solid residues and seal in labelled drums for disposal.
-Wash area and prevent runoff into drains.
+Collect solid residues and seal in labelled drums for disposal. • Wash area and prevent runoff into drains.
 After clean up operations, decontaminate and launder all protective clothing and equipment before storing and re-using.
-If contamination of drains or waterways occurs, advise emergency services.
+If contamination of drains or waterways occurs, advise emergency services

-Personal Protective Equipment advice is contained in Section 8 of the SDS.
+Personal Protective Equipment advice is contained in Section 8 of the SDS